 Little bleeding is normal.
 Excessive bleeding, caused by blood thinners or a health problem, pushes the pigment out as quickly as it is being implanted.
 The technician will ensure a medical history form is completed in order to vet clients for contraindications.
 If an individual wants to have permanent makeup and is on blood thinners, then they should be discontinued for a week prior to and a few days after their appointment.
 If aspirin has been recommended by a physician, then the doctor should be consulted prior to stopping any blood thinner.
 Prescribed medication is an absolute contraindication, in other words, permanent makeup should not proceed.

 Make sure you take your anti-herpes medication like Valtrex or Zovirax to help prevent cold sores two days before your appointment.

 The time can vary depending on the procedure.
-For the initial appointment Piret tend to dedicate 1.5 - 2 hours.
+For the initial appointment it take approximately one hour.
 Much of that time is spent choosing colors, design and allowing the topical anesthetics to take effect.

 Permanent cosmetics will fade gradually over time, so there will not be an obvious change in your applications.
 The color will fade and when you return for a touch-up you can also change the color (within reason) as you age.